jaimetur/PhotoMigrator/help/2-automated-migration.md

 >
 > By default, (if your terminal size has enough width and heigh) a Live Dashboard will show you all the details about the migration process, including most relevant log messages, and counter status.
 You can disable this Live Dashboard using the flag **'-dashboard=false or --dashboard=false'**.
 >
-> Additionally, this Automated Migration process can also be executed secuencially instead of in parallel, so first, all the assets will be pulled from <SOURCE> and when finish, they will be pushed into <TARGET>, but take into account that in this case, you will need enough disk space to store all your assets pulled from <SOURCE> service.
+> Additionally, this Automated Migration process can also be executed secuencially instead of in parallel, using flag **--parallel=false**, so first, all the assets will be pulled from <SOURCE> and when finish, they will be pushed into <TARGET>, but take into account that in this case, you will need enough disk space to store all your assets pulled from <SOURCE> service.
->
-> Also, take into account that in this case, the Live Dashboard will not be displayed, so you only will see the different messages log in the screen, but not the live counters during the migration.
-> and execute this feature, the Tool will automatically do the whole migration job from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.

 > [!WARNING]
 > If you use a local folder <INPUT_FOLDER> as source client, all your Albums should be placed into a subfolder called *'Albums'* within <INPUT_FOLDER>, creating one Album subfolder per Album, otherwise the tool will no create any Album in the target client.